 For information on New York’s Office of Professions and the procedures to earn licensure through New York State please visit the New York Office of Professions website.

 Drama Therapy is an on-campus program that places students in supervised field experiences both within and outside of New York State (NYS).
 NYU is authorized pursuant to the State Authorization Reciprocity Agreement (SARA) to enroll students in supervised field experiences in the SARA states and territories.
 For further details regarding NYU's SARA membership please visit the NYU State Authorization website.
-SARA requires universities to disclose to applicants and students whether programs that lead to professional licensure meet licensure requirements in those states in which students are doing learning placements.
+SARA requires universities to disclose to applicants and students whether programs that lead to professional licensure meet the educational requirements for licensure in those states in which students are doing learning placements.

 If you are interested in having a placement in a different state or gaining licensure in a different state other than what is listed above, please contact Nisha Sajnani (email@example.com) and Maria (firstname.lastname@example.org) to discuss if this is possible.